Interface refresh of touch-screen ATM & CDM kiosks

 Screen transitions indicate progress in the user's journey, moving seamlessly from one stage to the next.

-Utilizing the RHB brand color for the background enhances brand recognition, contributing to a cohesive visual identity.
+Utilizing the RHB brand color for the background enhances brand recognition.

-Opting for country flags in language selection is a questionable decision.
-Using the China flag for Mandarin may raise concerns of discrimination.
+Using the China flag for Mandarin language selection may raise concerns of discrimination.

-The controls, background color and typography may appeal to Gen Y and Z, but older people may experience accessibility issues.
+The interface appeals to Gen Y and Z, but older people may experience accessibility issues.

 accessibility